jeremyckahn/lib-tmpl/README.md

 `src/library.core.js`) and all references to that constructor in the code and comments.
 It's also a good idea to change the file names to reference the actual name of your library, rather than the generic "library."

+Don't forget to update `src/library.license.js` to reflect you and your project!

+## Adding modules

+You can add modules to this library.
+You can think of `src/library.module.js` as a generic module template.
+Simply copy that file and modify as needed.
+To add the module to the build script, add the file to `CORE_FILE_LIST`.
+Make sure to reference it in any test files, such as `test/test.library.html`.